AB 1540 (M. GONZALEZ) 988 Suicide & Crisis Lifeline: LGBTQ+ Youth – Support

 Dear Chair,

-This bill is a critical step toward reducing preventable harm and protecting community health.
-It is for these reasons that LIVE supports AB 309 (Zbur) and asks for your “Aye” vote.
+AB 1540 ensures that all LGBTQ+ youth in California, once again, have access to critical and lifesaving suicide and crisis intervention.
+It is for these reasons that LIVE supports AB 1540 (Gonzalez) and asks for your “Aye” vote.
 If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,